Task 1

 Study the advertisement.

-You are going to book this single room and now you’d like to get more information.
+You are considering volunteering at the Thames Festival and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.